Lynn Schofield Clark: Works

 Clark is also co-author of Media, Home, and Family (Routledge, 2004).
 This book contributed to family media studies through its focus on the discursive practices of parents.
 The book introduced the phrase the “accounts of the media” to describe the fact that parents both give stories or accounts about how they wish their family set and followed rules governing media use, and how these stories are always inflected by parents’ senses that they are accountable as parents for establishing and following through on such rules.

 Clark is also editor of Religion, Media, and the Marketplace (Rutgers, 2007).
 In that book, she introduced the concept of “religious lifestyle branding” as a means of discussing the products produced for religiously affiliated young people (such as Hindu nation-sponsored campus bhangra parties, Muslim pop music, KewlJu t-shirts, and fashion magazine-like Bibles) that are meant to give young people a way to identify themselves religiously.
 Articulating an approach consistent with cultural studies, Clark and contributors point out that such processes of identification are never divorced from sources of power – sometimes at the level of the commercial industries, sometimes at the level of the nation-state – that would benefit from those identifications.

-Clark is also second editor (with Professors Erika Polson and Radhika Gajjala) of The Routledge Companion to Media and Class (Routledge Press, 2021) co-editor of Practicing Religion in the Age of the Media (Columbia University Press, 2002), and has had articles appear in the Journal of Communication, Critical Studies in Media Communication, New Media & Society, Journal for the Scientific Study of Religion, and in several other journals and edited volumes.
+Clark is also second editor (with Professors Erika Polson and Radhika Gajjala) of The Routledge Companion to Media and Class (Routledge Press, 2021) co-editor of Practicing Religion in the Age of the Media (Columbia University Press, 2002), and has had articles appear in the Journal of Communication, Critical Studies in Media Communication, New Media & Society, Journal for the Scientific Study of Religion, Youth & Society, and in several other journals and edited volumes.

-Theoretical Contributions
+Theoretical contributions

 Clark’s main contributions are in the area of family media studies (particularly in ethnographic approaches to the role of media in the relationships between U.S. parents and their teenage and preteen children), methodologies that center youth voice and community-engaged research in media studies, and the mediatization (media) of world religions.
 Clark is recognized for advocating parental trust and open communication between parents and teenagers.
 She is a member of several international research collaborations including the mobile socialities network based at Lund University, the Youth, News, and Digital Citizenship network at Universidade Lusofona in Portugal, and the Mapping Impactful Media Literacy Group.